 Honey Lime Fruit Salad

-Juicy, peak of the season fruit is tossed with honey, fresh lime juice, zest, and poppy seeds for this magnificent Honey Lime Fruit Salad!
-Super easy to make and perfect for picnics and potlucks.
+Juicy, peak-of-the-season fruit is tossed with honey, fresh lime juice, zest, and poppy seeds for this magnificent Honey Lime Fruit Salad!
+It’s super easy to make and perfect for picnics and potlucks.
 You’ll always bring home an empty bowl.

-I’m always looking for some healthy fare at summer parties to balance out the yummy potato and pasta salads and juicy burgers.
+I’m always looking for some healthy fare at summer parties to balance out the yummy potato, pasta salads, and juicy burgers.
 This seasonal Summer Fruit Salad always gets rave reviews!